piroor/treestyletab/README.md

 There are two methods to try them in your environment:

-* Go to `about:debugging` and click "Load Temporary Add-on" button, then choose the downloaded file.
+* Go to `about:debugging` and click "Load Temporary Add-on" button, then choose a XPI file.
 The development build will be loaded and active until you restart Firefox.
 * If you want to try it as a regular addon instead of a temporary addon, you need to use [Nightly](https://www.mozilla.org/firefox/channel/desktop/) instead of the stable Firefox or Firefox beta.
 On Nightly, go to `about:config` and set `xpinstall.signatures.required` to `false`.
-Then you will be able to install such an unsigned addon.
+Then you will be able to install such an unsigned XPI file.

 Also, you can build a custom development build locally.
 For example, here are the steps to build an XPI on Ubuntu (native, or WSL on Windows 10):